 As Dana put it, yesterday was one of those magical days.
-Not to be mean to people who go an office every day, but the kind of day that makes us happy we don’t go to an office every day.
+Not to be mean to people who go an office every day, but yesterday was the kind of day that makes us happy we don’t go to an office every day.
 Wait, that’s every day.
 But this was an even better every day.

 One of the neatest things about Clayton is the whole Wooden Boat Stuff.
 Turns out Clayton is the home of the Antique and Classic Boat Society.

-We spent a couple of hours there and could have spent several more.
+We spent a couple of hours there but could’ve spent several more.

 While on a restored 110-year-old 110-foot-long houseboat, a teenaged boy touring with his parents sat down at the ballroom’s custom antique piano and flawlessly performed a perfect period piece of music.
 He was so spot-on we thought he might be a plant, but he wasn’t.

 One of Dana’s trip requirements was cruising up through Thousand Islands.
 So we did.
-According to a local tour guide, however, officially there are 1864 of them, which means nearly half are sad little specks with an inferiority complex.
+According to a local tour guide, officially there are 1,864 of them, which means nearly half are sad little specks with an inferiority complex.
 To be considered an “island” in these parts, the land at issue must (1) be above and surrounded by water year-around and (2) have at least two trees.
 Supposedly they all have names.
-We don’t know this one’s name but it probably didn’t make the top Thousand.
+We don’t know this cute lil one’s name but it probably didn’t make the top Thousand.

 Between us we took a bunch of photos but agree that none really does the place justice.
-You just have to come visit.

-St. Lawrence was a Catholic martyr and the patron saint of cooks and comedians because—according to legend—as he was being cooked alive he asked to be turned since he was done on that side.
+St. Lawrence was a Catholic martyr and the patron saint of cooks and comedians because—according to legend—as he was being roasted alive he asked to be turned since he was done on that side.
 (This seems rather unlikely, but does bring to mind Edmund Blackadder’s story about Sir Thomas More.)

 We heard various stories about how he made his money but generally it had something to do with the Waldorf Astoria hotel.
-The joint was pretty opulent and pretty unfinished, but it seems much of the construction was done in the past 20 years to turn it into a tourist destination, accessible only by boat.
+The joint was pretty opulent and pretty unfinished, but it seems much of the construction was done in the past twenty years to turn it into a tourist destination, accessible only by river.
 Probably worth one trip but definitely not two.

 We planned to leave at 9 this morning, but during the the engine room check we found diesel fuel in the bilge.
 Seems pretty certain it had something to do with Doug changing the filters.
 Sure enough, in a very non-judgmental way Brent found, ahem, an extra gasket lodged up in the main fuel filter.
 Problem solved and on our way at 9:10.

 Rounding Wolfe Island at the Wolfe Island Light we expected to see herds of moose.
 And hockey players.
+And Bob and Doug McKenzie.
 Mostly it looked a lot like the islands we just had admired.
 Beautiful yes, but a tad disappointing.

-The Canadians still honor the British monarch on their money so they aren’t completely without fault, but we figured we would forgive them since (1) it was over 200 years ago, (2) we weren’t even born then, and (3) we are going to be in Canada for A month or so and might need some help from them.
-Plus as we discovered on a backpacking trip in British Columbia two summers ago, it’s a very clean place.
+The Canadians still honor the British monarch on their money so they aren’t completely without fault, but we figured we’d forgive them since (1) it was over 200 years ago, (2) we weren’t even born then, and (3) we’re going to be in Canada for a month or so and might need some help from them.
+Plus as we discovered on a backpacking trip in British Columbia two summers ago, it’s an amazingly clean country, which we appreciate.